AndrewOU-1/Portfolio-Website/README.md

 You can see in both html files they each call the js file which writes all of the HTML and CSS.

-This was a fun project inspired by a friend when I was discussing creating a portfolio website, but he challenged me by saying, "Oh why don't you make it all in JavaScript, just start with googling how to make an h1 tag in JavaScript."
+This was a fun project inspired by a friend when I was discussing creating a portfolio website, but he challenged me by saying, "Oh why don't you make it all in JavaScript, just start with googling how to make a h1 tag in JavaScript."
 And now we have the final project.